Flank/flank-dashboard/metrics/web/docs/02_presentation_layer_architecture.md

 2. High-level widgets

 `High-level widgets` are used to actually display the data for a user.
 Commonly, these widgets use `low-level widgets` as a building component to create the required view.
 These widgets should accept the `view model` from which the widget will display the information.
 Also, it can accept the `theme strategy` or any other params that could improve the testability of this widget and reduce the business logic in it.

+So, to sum up:

+3. Page - the widget that properly combines the high-level widgets.
+Represents the web page or screen of the application.
+2. High-level widgets - the widgets that consist of low-level widgets and properly configures them.
+Should accept the `view model` on input.
+Can obtain any other params like `ThemeStrategy` to make it more testable.
+1. Low-level widgets - the configurable widgets that simply displays the data.
+Should accept the Dart's basic types (sometimes can accept types from any UI packages).
+Should be highly reusable.
+Should be placed to `common/presentation` package.

 > Explain the way of using the `strings` in the widgets and where to place them.